OCULUS QUEST AND OCULUS RIFT: TIPS, TRICKS, STRATEGY, ADVICE FROM THE VR TRAINING FRONTIER

 Before You Buy Oculus Quest for VR Training or Education…

-[Update: Facebook now requires each consumer VR headset (Rift and Quest) be accessed using authentic private Facebook accounts.
-For schools and other organizations where this is incompatible with policy, we we strongly encourage consideration of other VR systems powered by a PC.
+[Update: Facebook requires their consumer Oculus Quest to be accessed using authentic private Facebook accounts.
+For schools and other organizations where this is incompatible with security and privacy policies, we we encourage consideration of other high performance VR systems powered by a PC.
 Use of a PC to power your VR experience sets the stage for a greater range of educational applications and a larger selection of high-end VR hardware like HP Reverb G2, HTC Vive, Valve Index, and more.]

 Here are some practical considerations of using consumer Oculus Quest in education:

 - Content bottleneck: Far fewer educational experiences are available for Oculus Quest than there are for other PC VR options.

 - Technical hassle: Many Quest applications must be ‘sideloaded’ which requires a bit of technical know-how and hassle.
 This, along with distributing and maintaining these headsets, can become a lot of work.
 It can be far less time consuming to simply maintain a PC and Oculus Rift station.

 - Development Costs / Complexity: Custom developing VR applications for Quest comes at a much higher cost.
 This is due to the expert levels of optimization required to build a high quality experience.